kaleidos/grails-security-stateless/README.md

 #### Login

 On standalone mode, you have to code your own login controller.
-This controller should validate the credentials as you need, and return a security-stateless token, using the method statelessService.generateToken(String username).
+This controller should validate the credentials as you need, and return a security-stateless token, using the method statelessTokenProvider.generateToken(String username).

 A silly example of login controller could be: